Identification is Pointless: Quantum Coordinates, Localisation of Events, and the Quantum Hole Argument: The Space of Models and Representational Conventions

 where $\left[ \Phi \right]$ denotes the space of equivalence classes $\left[\varphi\right]$ with respect to the equivalence relation \enquote{$\sim$}, which is defined by $\varphi\sim\varphi'$ if and only if there exists a $g$ such that $\varphi' = \varphi^g$.
-Depending on the theory, one might want the map to respect certain structures, such as smoothness or differentiability on the space of models.
-In \cite{gomes2022samediff_2}, the map $\sigma$ is called a \emph{representational convention}.
-For gauge theories with a space of models which has a principal fibre bundle structure, it would instantiate a section or a slice (see e.g.~\cite{Diez_2019,Isenberg_1982}) through the fibre bundle.
+In \cite{gomes2022samediff_2}, the idea of this injective map $\sigma$ --- which, in general, does not necessarily respect all structures on $\Phi$, such as being differentiable --- is called a \emph{representational convention}.
+But of course, one can require such structures to be preserved.
+For gauge theories, with a space of models which has a principal fibre bundle structure, $\sigma$ would be a (not in general global) section or slice (see e.g.~\cite{Diez_2019,Isenberg_1982}) through the fibre bundle.

 Fig.~\ref{fig:change_rep_convention} illustrates two particular choices of representational convention $\sigma$ and $\tilde{\sigma}$ in the space of models.
 In practice, it can be useful to map between these different descriptions.
 Such a map can be implemented by applying a \emph{different} group element in different orbits.
 More concretely, for each orbit $\mathcal{O}_\varphi$, we can find a unique group element $g_{\sigma\to\tilde{\sigma}}^{(\mathcal{O}_\varphi)}$, which takes $\sigma(\varphi)$ to $\tilde{\sigma}(\varphi)$ (see Fig.~\ref{fig:change_rep_convention}).
 In general, these group elements will differ across the orbits.
 A map between two different representational conventions can thus be seen as acting with an orbit-dependent choice of group elements.